-How about giving us a research on the anime in Japan 2021!
-Soon, the Japanese Twitter has just released the results of Twitter Trends ranking.
-That was revealed the terms, hashtags and more accessed accounts from January 1 to November 15.
-Soon, we brought you the research regarding the most cited television programs!
-By the way, think of donating to our blog, so we are still alive and working.
-Now, without further winding, let's go to the list:
+How about checking out our research on the anime in Japan in 2021!
+Japanese Twitter has just released the results of its Twitter Trends Ranking.
+This reveals the most accessed terms, hashtags, and accounts between January 1st and November 15th.
+We've also compiled the research related to the most mentioned television programs!
+By the way, consider donating to our blog; that way we can stay alive and working.
+Now, without further ado, let's get to the list:

-First of all, we all know that social networks like Twitter have a strong influence on the market, in addition to serving as a basis for research into what is trending in society.
-So, thinking about it, it's really curious that some works are still successful among the Japanese, as is the case with Yu-Gi-Oh! which is in 7th place and surprised me a lot.
-Anyway, for those of you who are having difficulty understanding the list, we will leave the names of the works here:
+First of all, we all know that social media like Twitter has a strong influence on the market, as well as serving as a basis for research on what's trending in society.
+So, thinking about that, it's really curious that some works are still successful among the Japanese, as is the case with Yu-Gi-Oh!, which is in 7th place and surprised me a lot.
+Anyway, for those of you who are having trouble understanding the list, here are the names of the works:

 - 09. World Trigger